-A DUI arrest can not only ruin your evening but wreck many aspects of your life moving forward.
+A DUI arrest can ruin your evening and wreck many aspects of your life moving forward.
 You could face jail time, fines, and other legal ramifications.
-Plus, you might jeopardize your job, your rented home, and even your ability to go to school.
-Let our Our Media, PA DUI lawyers help.
+Plus, you might jeopardize your job, rented home, and even your ability to attend school.
+Let our Media PA DUI lawyer help.

 Our mission is to help you move forward, not be punished for the rest of your life for one mistake.
-Give us a call at (215) 977-4183 or contact us online today for a free, no-obligation consultation with an attorney.
+Call us at (215) 977-4183 or online for a free, no-obligation consultation with an attorney.

 Additionally, the higher your BAC, the more severe your penalties will be.